 Example:

-If you own a property for 10 years and lived in it for four years, then 40% (4/10) of the gain is eliminated.
-So the taxable capital income in our example becomes $25,000 instead of $42,500.
+If you own a property for ten years and live in it for four years, 40% of the gain is eliminated.
+So, the taxable capital income in our example becomes $25,000 instead of $42,500.

-There’s also a unique “one-plus rule” that increases your savings even more.
-Usually only one home can be your principal residence each year.
-This rule allows you to sell a home and buy a home in the same year, while having them both designated as your primary residence.
+A unique “one-plus rule” also increases your savings even more.
+Usually, only one home can be your principal residence each year.
+This rule allows you to sell and buy a home in the same year while having them both designated as your primary residence.

 Designating a property as your primary residence can be complicated – please consult with an accountant to investigate further.